-Official transcripts of all college work, undergraduate and graduate, from each school you have attended must be sent directly to UNMC Graduate Studies Office.
+- Official transcripts of all college work, undergraduate and graduate, from each school you have attended must be received.
 “Issued to Student” transcripts are not acceptable.
-The transcripts and all other materials submitted in support of an application become the permanent property of the University of Nebraska Medical Center and will not be returned or forwarded to another individual, college, or agency.
+The transcripts and all other materials submitted in support of an application become the permanent property of the University Of Nebraska Medical Center and will not be returned or forwarded to another individual, college, or agency.

-*International applicants, please see additional information regarding transcripts.
+- International applicants, please see the international applicants page for additional information.

 Seniors at an accredited institution who have obtained in advance the approval of the Dean for Graduate Studies may receive up to 12 hours of credit for graduate courses taken at any campus of the University of Nebraska, in addition to the courses necessary to complete their undergraduate work.
 Such credits must be earned within the twelve months prior to receipt of the baccalaureate.